 Antifreeze contains ethylene glycol or propylene glycol, as well as other chemicals, that are highly toxic.
 The cool thing about antifreeze is that it can be recycled into new antifreeze with the proper filtering equipment.
 The same company that collects our motor oil collects our antifreeze.
 More on antifreeze here.

-We store tires on site until they are collected in bulk by Phelps Tire.
+We store tires on site until they are collected in bulk for recycling.